heig-vd-dai-course/heig-vd-dai-course/08-evaluation-1/PRESENTATION.md

 In order to validate this part of the course, you will have to pass an evaluation.

-The questions will be in French and you can answer them in French or English.
+The evaluation will last **60 minutes** and the questions will be in French.
+You can answer them in French or English.

-The evaluation will only be **a theoretical part of 60 minutes**.
+The evaluation dates will be as follow:

+- DAI-TIC-C (Friday mornings): **11.10.2024**
+- DAI-TIC-B (Monday mornings): **14.10.2024**

+---

-The evaluation will be done on the computer with the help of an online evaluation platform.
+The evaluation will be done on the computer with the help of the HEIG-VD online evaluation platform.

+You must be connected to the _**HEIG-VD**_ network or connected to the VPN to access the evaluation platform.

+Once you are done, mark your evaluation as done and you can leave the room quietly.

+A dummy evaluation will be available before the evaluation so you can familiarize yourself with the platform.
+The link will be sent to you via GitHub Discussions.

 ## Chapters evaluated